harikrishnadev2006/Zynq-CNN-Hardware-Accelerator/Report/README.md

-# Experimental Results and Evaluation
+# Project Report

-This directory contains the performance analysis and experimental data collected to evaluate the system.
-The results quantify the improvements achieved by transitioning from a software-only implementation to a hardware-accelerated design on the Xilinx Zynq SoC.
+This directory contains the final project documentation, providing a comprehensive technical account of the design, implementation, and evaluation of the hardware-accelerated CNN system.
+The report serves as the formal record of the engineering methodology and performance achieved on the Xilinx Zynq platform.

-## Performance Benchmarks
+## Core Documentation

-The evaluation focuses on key metrics relevant to embedded inference performance:

-### Inference Latency
-Comparative measurements showing the reduction in execution time per frame when using the FPGA accelerator.
+The report is structured to present the complete development process:

-### System Throughput
+### System Architecture
-Performance expressed in frames per second (FPS), demonstrating the increase in processing rate compared to CPU-only execution.
+A high-level overview of the heterogeneous computing environment, describing the interaction between the ARM Processing System (PS) and the FPGA Programmable Logic (PL).

-### Power Efficiency
+### Hardware–Software Partitioning
-Assessment of performance per watt, highlighting the energy advantages of hardware acceleration on a heterogeneous platform.

-## Supporting Data
+Technical rationale for the distribution of tasks between software and hardware, including identification of CNN operations selected for hardware acceleration.

+### Accelerator Design Methodology
+Documentation of the hardware design approach using High-Level Synthesis, including optimization techniques such as pipelining and loop unrolling to meet performance and timing goals.

-### Performance Graphs
+### Performance Analysis
-Visual comparisons of execution time, speedup, and scaling behavior across different stages of the CNN pipeline.

-### Measurement Logs
-Raw timing data obtained from system timers and hardware performance monitors.

-### Summary Reports
-Analytical summaries outlining acceleration factors and trade-offs between resource usage and performance gains.
+A quantitative comparison between CPU-only execution and FPGA-accelerated inference, supported by measured results and observations.

-## Conclusion
+## Key Conclusions

-The collected results demonstrate that offloading computationally intensive operations to FPGA programmable logic significantly improves real-time processing capability for edge AI workloads.
+The report concludes with an evaluation of the effectiveness of FPGA-based acceleration for edge AI workloads.
+It discusses the trade-offs between hardware resource utilization, performance gains, and system efficiency, and assesses the extent to which the project meets real-time processing objectives.